Sarah627/Java_miniatures/README.md

 `>`
 `<`

-> note that assignment operator `=` is not the same as `==` equality operator, equality operator mean if the value of smth **equals** some value on the other hand the assignment oeprator assigns value to variable.
+> note that assignment operator `=` is not the same as `==` equality operator, equality operator mean if the value of smth **equals** some value on the other hand the assignment operator assigns value to variable.

-Conditionals evaluate boolean expressions, boolean expression are expression expected to have true or false as answer so we are kinda building comparison statments.
+Conditionals evaluate boolean expressions, boolean expression are expression expected to have true or false as answer, so we are kinda building comparison statements.

 ![if example](./images/ifexample.png)

-it's simply like saying: is dividing 7 by 10 equals 70? if yes please print the result and if not do nothing.
+it's simply like saying: is dividing 7 by 10 equals 70? if yes please print the result ,and if 'not' do nothing.

 - Checking for alternatives:
   using else if we can check for alternatives, e.g.